xsuchy/ada-zangemann-cz/README.md

 Thanks to a generous donation we also translated the book into Ukrainian, printed 2750 non-profit copies ourselves, and distributed those to organisations working with refugee children from Ukraine.
-After a follow-up donation we printed 7000 non-profit copies and again distributed them to organisations working with Arabic speaking children in Europe.
+After a follow-up donation we translated it into Arabic, printed 7000 non-profit copies, and again distributed them to organisations working with Arabic speaking children in Europe.

 # Profits of sales